Who was the lowest seed to win the NCAA Tournament?

 Lowest Seed to Win March Madness

-The Villanova Wildcats defeated the Georgetown Hoyas 66-64, seeded No. 8 in 1985, and were the lowest-seeded team to win March Madness in history.
+The Villanova Wildcats defeated the Georgetown Hoyas 66-64, seeded No. 8 in 1985, and were the lowest-seeded team to win March Madness in history, according to Villanova's website.

-The Wildcats' victory was all the more noteworthy because the Georgetown Hoyas, one of the top-seeded teams in the tournament, included NBA legend Patrick Ewing in their ranks.
-Coached by Rollie Massimino, Villanova upset No. 9-ranked Dayton in the Southeast region to start their amazing journey to the finals.
+The Wildcats' victory was noteworthy because the Georgetown Hoyas, one of the top-seeded teams in the tournament, included NBA legend Patrick Ewing in their ranks.
+Coached by Rollie Massimino, Villanova upset No. 9-ranked Dayton in the Southeast region to start their journey to the finals.

-Read in deatil about When will march madness brackets be available?
+Also read: When will March Madness brackets be available?

 There are 68 teams competing in the NCAA men's basketball tournament.
 Prior to any tournament play on Selection Sunday, the Selection Committee ranks all of those teams from 1 through 68, with the top college basketball team in the country—determined by regular season and conference tournament results—sitting at No. 1.